 peeking in the window

 When I say Gary has a passion, that’s putting it mildly.
-Every room has a different theme and every room has a tree including the bathrooms and hallways.
+Normally every room has a different theme and every room has a tree including the bathrooms and hallways.
 This year since we are dealing with the virus, we are not having teas so have scaled back considerably.
 There are only 4 trees plus the front porch and several vignettes throughout the house (so far).
 Last year there were 19 trees in the house and 35 in the garden.
 Thats about normal.
 A bonus at the farm is that there is a barn which is also storage for the 100 plus containers of ornaments, 20 trees and countless strands of garlands, wreaths and lights.
 When we lived in the city we had to rent storage which added another whole layer of difficulty to the holiday, running back and forth.

 The Christmas décor is actually a collection that has been almost 50 years in the making.
 Currently there are about thirty to forty different themes that Gary chooses from.
 They are never the same from year to year (that would be too boring).
 Even when he repeats a theme he does it in a different room so it is larger or smaller but still never the same.

 About 2007 a friend talked us into sharing the Christmas magic with her garden club.
 Another person overheard that conversation and wanted to bring her club so we did 3 teas.
 Everyone wanted to come back and bring their own friend so since then it has taken on a life of its own.
-Now there are about 35 individual Christmas Teas.
+Usually there are about 35 individual Christmas Teas.
 For many friends and neighbors it has become a Christmas tradition.

 Enjoy the holidays.
 Merry Christmas and a Happy New year.